COLOURFUL T-SHIRTS, CLOTHING & GIFTS INSPIRED BY JAPAN - WORLDWIDE SHIPPING

 The main attraction in Dazaifu is Dazaifu Tenmangu Shrine.
 It’s a shrine complex with really beautiful gardens (including an iconic Japanese arched bridge), statues and grounds to explore.
 When I was researching things to do in Fukuoka, it seemed like almost everyone goes to Dazaifu!

-The road leading to the shrine from the station is an old Japanese street with shops selling snacks and souvenirs, including the umegaimochi I tried in the video.
+The road leading to the shrine from the station is an old Japanese street with shops selling snacks and souvenirs, including the umegai mochi I tried in the video.
+Umegai mochi are dough-like rice cakes filled with sweet red bean paste – they’re cooked fresh at several shops on this street.
 I love how different areas in Japan have local specialities – it really adds to the local character when there’s something special you can’t get anywhere else, and it’s something I’ve seen time and time again on my travels in Japan.

 Another common feature at tourist attractions is a souvenir stamp or stamp rally.
 Again, with the idea of being unique to one location, it’s a specially designed rubber stamp to commemorate your visit, a bit like checking in.
-I usually end up stamping whatever maps or print-outs I have on me, but if you’re more prepared it’d make a nice souvenir to collect them in a book.
+It makes a lovely souvenir to collect them in a book – here’s my video about how to find them!

 Tenkai Inari Shrine

-For me the highlight of the visit was the inari shrine behind the main shrine.
+For me the highlight of Dazaifu is the inari shrine behind the main shrine.
 It’s hidden away in the woods – you have to climb some stairs to get to it, so it feels more like an adventure.
 You’re rewarded with an atmospheric shrine at the top, which is a lot less crowded than the main complex.

 Inari shrine, Dazaifu